 That's how the Enriqueta Villavecchia Private Foundation for Child Oncology was born a few months later, in February 1989.

-The purpose of the Foundation is to provide integral care to children and youngsters suffering from cancer and other life restriction diseases, to ensure the support to their families, and to drive progress in aid, research and training in the field of Oncology, Hematology, Palliative Care and the attention to complex chronicity at pediatrics.
+The purpose of the Foundation is to provide integral care to children and youngsters suffering from cancer or other life restriction diseases, to ensure the support to their families, and to drive progress in aid, research and training in the field of Oncology, Hematology, Palliative Care and the attention to complex chronicity at pediatrics.

-· Achieve a better quality of life for our young patients by adapting the hospital surroundings to their needs, by being with them in the hospital and at home along the whole process and by organizing activities meant to keep up their hopes and self-esteem.
+· Achieve a better quality of life for the children and youngsters patients by adapting the hospital surroundings to their needs, by being with them in the hospital and at home along the whole process and by organizing activities meant to keep up their hopes and self-esteem.

-· Drive progress in the field of Pediatric Oncology and Hematology by promoting research and medical training in this specialization.
+· Drive progress in the pediatric field of oncology, hematology, palliative care and the attention to complex chronicity by promoting research and medical training in this specialization.

 Creu de Sant Jordi Award 2014 given by Generalitat de Catalunya autonomous government acknowledging our fight against child cancer and our ongoing support to their families, the effort to make progress in research, training and the drive to implement participation and volunteering programs.